Charleston Hughes

-Charleston Hughes (born December 14, 1983) is a professional Canadian football defensive end for the Saskatchewan Roughriders of the Canadian Football League (CFL).
+Charleston Hughes (born December 14, 1983) is an American former professional football defensive end who played in the Canadian Football League (CFL) from 2008 to 2022.
 He was signed by the Calgary Stampeders as a street free agent in 2008 and won two Grey Cup championships over his ten-year tenure with the club (in 2008 and 2014).
 He is a six-time CFL All-Star and eight-time division All-Star.
 He was also named the West Division's Most Outstanding Defensive Player in 2013.
 He played college football for Northwood.
-Hughes has also been a member of the Philadelphia Eagles (NFL), Toronto Argonauts, and the Hamilton Tiger-Cats.
+Hughes was also a member of the Philadelphia Eagles of the NFL, and the Hamilton Tiger-Cats.
+Saskatchewan Roughriders, and Toronto Argonauts of the CFL.

 Professional career

-Calgary Stampeders
+Calgary Stampeders (first stint)

 Hughes joined the Stamps for the 2008 CFL season.
 He played in 15 of the 18 regular season games and recorded a career high 66 tackles.
 The Stampeders won the 96th Grey Cup against the Montreal Alouettes on November 23, 2008.

 Philadelphia Eagles

-Following a successful rookie year in the CFL, Hughes joined the Philadelphia Eagles of the National Football League.
-He was released before playing any regular season games.
+Following a successful rookie year in the CFL, Hughes joined the Philadelphia Eagles of the National Football League on January 27, 2009.
+He was released on September 1, 2009 before playing any regular season games.

-Calgary Stampeders (II)
+Calgary Stampeders (second stint)

 He returned to the CFL midway through the 2009 CFL season.
-Charleston Hughes finished the 2012 season ranked second in sacks with 11, trailing only Keron Williams who had 12.
+Hughes finished the 2012 season ranked second in sacks with 11, trailing only Keron Williams who had 12.
 Hughes led the CFL in sacks for the 2013 season with 18, one shy of the franchise record of 19 set by Harold Hallman in 1986.
-In 2016,for the second time in his career, Hughes finished the season with the most sacks, this time with 16.
+In 2016, for the second time in his career, Hughes finished the season with the most sacks, this time with 16.
 For his efforts, he was named a CFL All-Star for the third time in his career and was his team's nominee for Most Outstanding Defensive Player award for a third time.
 Following the 2016 season Hughes and the Stamps agreed to a contract extension, keeping him with the club through the 2018 season.
 Hughes had another productive season in 2017 accumulating 11 quarterback sacks, earning his fourth CFL All-Star award in the process.
-At of the end of the 2017 season Hughes' 99 sacks tied him with Will Johnson for the most sacks in Stampeders franchise history.
+At the end of the 2017 season Hughes' 99 sacks tied him with Will Johnson for the most sacks in Stampeders franchise history.